salsita/ng2-if-media/README.md

 ## Directive

-When used as an attribute directive, `ngIfMedia` works just like `ngIf` by showing or hiding elements based on the active media query.
+When used as an attribute directive, `ng-if-media` works just like `ngIf` by showing or hiding elements based on the active media query.
 It's therefore compatible with the [void](https://angular.io/guide/animations#the-void-state) state of native Angular 4+ animation engine.

 ```html
 <nav class="desktop-nav" *ifMedia=">mobile">